-An IP address is critical to network communication.
-It's kind of like a telephone number; it's how computers know where to send data from one point to another.
+An IP address is critical to network communication. it's how computers know where to send data from one point to another.

 NAT stands for Network Address Translation.
 In the context of our network, NAT is how one (public) IP address is turned into many (private) IP addresses.